KristoferLintonReid/DeepLearningMedicalImageTutorial2025/README.md

 By completing this exercise, you will be able to:

-    Compare and select appropriate deep learning strategies (SimpleCNN, ResNet, ViT, Contrastive models) based on the problem and dataset characteristics.
+    Compare and select appropriate deep learning strategies (Radiomics, SimpleCNN, Contrastive models) based on the problem and dataset characteristics.

     Design and implement a model architecture tailored for medical image analysis.